-There are many organizations working to provide the tourists with a genuine volunteering and travel experience.
-One such organisation is PEPY Tours.
+There are many organizations working to provide tourists with a genuine volunteering and travel experience.
+One such organization is PEPY Tours.
 It offers a volunteering experience in the developing nations of Cambodia and Nepal.
 There, volunteers help in developmental projects along with their visit to the historical sites and monuments of the countries.

-In India, 17000 ft Foundation, an organisation working to improve lives of the people of remote, high altitude mountainous villages of Ladakh region in the state of Jammu and Kashmir provides an incredible voluntourism opportunity through its Voluntourist@17000 ft Program.
+In India, 17000 ft Foundation, an organization working to improve lives of the people of remote, high altitude mountainous villages of Ladakh region in the state of Jammu and Kashmir provides an incredible voluntourism opportunity through its Voluntourist@17000 ft Program.

-A voluntourist at 17000 ft Foundation, Devika describes her experience here as – “Village home-stays, Ladakhi culture and society, school workshops, palaces, local food (and loos), monasteries, monasteries and more monasteries; truckloads from Ladakh is coming on this space.
+A voluntourist at 17000 ft Foundation, Devika describes her experience here as – “Village home-stays, Ladakhi culture and society, school workshops, palaces, local food (and loos), monasteries, monasteries, and more monasteries; truckloads from Ladakh is coming on this space.
 Watch out!”

 Patagonia region in Latin America is also a prime location for voluntourism.
-According to Swoop Patagonia, there are various projects where the tourists can contribute and make a difference.
+According to Swoop Patagonia, there are various projects where tourists can contribute and make a difference.
 You can choose between different projects:

 - Ecosystem-based projects: huemul tracking, removing exotic plants that are threatening native species, collecting and planting seeds, organic farming, and natural building

-- Community projects: tutoring children and teenagers, operating a community radio, teaching and/or assisting at a local library, helping at a daycare centre or assisting people with intellectual disabilities, supporting communities affected by mining, creating animated movies explaining the dangers of metal mining exploitation.
+- Community projects: tutoring children and teenagers, operating a community radio, teaching and/or assisting at a local library, helping at a daycare center or assisting people with intellectual disabilities, supporting communities affected by mining, creating animated movies explaining the dangers of metal mining exploitation.